≡ Menu

 Now…

-Rushing your pet to the vet is highly recommended.
+Suppose your dog has been unlucky enough to encounter the Western Diamondback Rattlesnake (the Crotalus Atrox).
+In that case, the venom is high in Hemotoxin, which causes Peptides to form and block the heart, leading to a heart attack.
+In this instance, rushing your pet to the vet is highly recommended.
 It is important to remember not to try to catch or kill the snake yourself; simply describe it to your vet, who will have a working knowledge of local species.
-The Species of snake specifically will help to determine what levels of antivenin to use.
+The Species of the snake will help determine what levels of antivenin to use.

 Now while we don’t recommend…